 Be on the CleanBC Eligible Vehicles List

 The vehicle must be on the list of eligible vehicles at the time of the sale/lease.
-The list is updated regulary and can be found here: https://newcardealersgoelectric.ca/eligible-CleanBC-vehicles

-Policy regarding traded-in ZEVs:
+Policy regarding traded-in ZEVs

-The Program requires participating dealers to track applicants to ensure that the applicant abides by the condition that the vehicle remains plated and insured in British Columbia in the applicant’s name for 12-months from the date of purchase and to collect from non-abiding applicants the repayment of the appropriate amount of the point-of-sale discount that the applicant had received through the Program.
+The Program requires participating dealers to track applicants to ensure that the applicant abides by the condition that the vehicle remains plated and insured in British Columbia in the applicant’s name for 12-months from the date of purchase and to collect from non-abiding applicants the repayment of the appropriate amount of the point-of-purchase discount that the applicant had received through the Program.
 The Program only allows individuals to receive one rebate from the program for the life of the program.